 - Llamas 1 acre will fit 2 llamas.

-Chickens should be given at least 4 sq feet of space per bird, ducks slightly more (with swimming space), geese even more.
+Chickens should be given at least 4 sq feet of space per bird, ducks slightly more (with swimming space), and geese even more.
 Some game birds require 30 sq feet of space or more.

 When you meet each animal's need for space you can save on feeding costs, they are mentally happier, and as a result, they often stay healthier.